-This Old Fashioned Rhubarb Vanilla Crisp is here to celebrate the start of rhubarb season!
+This buttery Rhubarb Crisp is here to celebrate rhubarb season!
 Think of stewed rhubarb (with a touch of vanilla) and a buttery oatmeal cookie coming together to form a wholehearted dessert.
-Who wants some?!

-• Bursting with bright rhubarb flavor as well as buttery and crunchy (thanks to old-fashioned rolled oats).
+• Bursting with bright rhubarb flavor and buttery and crunchy (thanks to old-fashioned rolled oats).
 A perfect combination of stewed fruits and crispy oatmeal cookies!

-• Quick and easy to make – it requires only 7 ingredients and takes 15 minutes to put together (the rest is baking time).
+• Quick and easy to make – it requires only 7 ingredients and takes 15 minutes to assemble (the rest is baking time).
 Plus, it doesn’t require any fancy equipment.

-• This is the perfect recipe to celebrate the beginning of rhubarb season!
-If you are a rhubarb lover, you should definitely try it out!
+• This is the perfect recipe to celebrate the beginning of the rhubarb season alongside my Rustic French Rhubarb Tart.
+Rhubarb lovers, try it out!

 rhubarb pieces, light brown sugar, rolled oats, flour, vanilla powder, butter cubes and salt